You need to sit less.

 The Antidote to Sitting Disease

-This website and my forthcoming book “Scared Sitless: The Office Fitness Book” aim to provide an antidote to sitting disease.
+This website and my book “Scared Sitless: The Office Fitness Book” aim to provide an antidote to sitting disease.

 “Scared Sitless” is a fun title for a serious subject.
 Deeply researched and backed by the latest scientific findings, this website and the forthcoming book show you how to improve your office fitness habits.
 We need to be less sedentary and more active at work, and I’m here to help you get there.